 Step 5.
 Set up rules to filter data between Asana and Excel

-Unito uses rules to determine how and when new work items are created.
-You can set triggers to filter out specific Asana tasks from syncing to Excel (or vice versa) to be precise.
-This is especially valuable if you have a lot of tasks in your project, but only some of them are relevant for your spreadsheet use case.
+You can set rules to filter out specific Asana tasks from syncing to Microsoft Excel (or vice versa).
+This is especially valuable if your projects contain many tasks, but only some of them are relevant for your spreadsheet use case.

 setting a trigger to filter specific tasks from syncing between Asana and Excel with Unito.